Wizty79/DevOps-Course-Starter-02/README.md

 However if you still either want or need to use Gitpod while developing, you can run the following command in a Gitbash terminal after you've started your Gitpod session, to see what the current sessions url is: gp url 5000

-If you should what to understand the code implementation better, please see the reading material below:
+If you should want to understand the code implementation better, please see the reading material below:

 https://docs.github.com/en/rest/users